TomTrp/fruit-classifier-api/README.md

 # Fruit Classification API with Decision Tree & Random Forest

-This project demonstrates how to **train and use machine learning models** (Decision Tree and Random Forest) to classify fruits based on numeric and categorical features.
+This project demonstrates how to **train and deploy machine learning models** (Decision Tree and Random Forest) to classify fruits based on numeric and categorical features.
+It also includes a FastAPI service to serve predictions via REST API.

 ## 🔧 Features
 - ✅ Download dataset directly from Kaggle via kagglehub